The best restaurants in Sarajevo: Bosnian food on a budget

 This post is about the best restaurants in Sarajevo on a budget.
-Sarajevo is one of my favourite cities in Europe and one of the reasons is its great Bosnian food.
-In this post I like to introduce you to the best budget restaurants in Sarajevo and where to go for cheap eats in the city.
+Sarajevo is one of my favourite cities in Europe and one of the reasons is its delicious Bosnian food on offer.
+In this post I like to introduce you to the best restaurants in Sarajevo and where to go for cheap eats in the city.

 Have you ever heard of Bosnian cuisine?
-I hadn’t and I was positively surprised about the restaurants in Sarajevo and the traditional food they serve.
-Sarajevo is a great city for people that appreciate a good meal and want to try the local cuisine.
-From cevapcici to burek and a variety of stews.
+I hadn’t and wasn’t sure what to expect.
+I was positively surprised about the restaurants in Sarajevo and the traditional food they serve.

-Bosnian recipies are hearty, delicious and flavourful with fresh herbs and spices.
+Bosnian recipies are hearty, delicious and flavourful with fresh ingredients and a moderate use of herbs and spices.
 If you know where the best restaurants in Sarajevo are, you will find homemade food cooked by perfection like only grandmothers can do.
-The good thing about restaurants in Sarajevo is that they are incredibly cheap for a European capital.

 Restaurants in Sarajevo – Old town

 Inat Kuca translates as house of spite and is my number one among the best restaurants in Sarajevo.
 Not only is the food great, but it also has an interesting history.